Currencies of the World: How Well Do You Know Your Money?

 As money transfer experts, we’re fascinated by the stories of the world’s money.
 That’s why we created this guide to the currencies of the world.
 Plus, you’ll learn about currency exchange and how to easily send money across borders.

-From the riyal in Saudi Arabia to the Swedish króna, from the euro to the peso, here’s everything you need to know about currencies of the world.
+From the riyal in Saudi Arabia to the Swedish króna, from the euro to the peso, here’s general knowledge you can learn about global currencies.

 What are world currencies?